ConductionNL/StUF-Berichten/README.md

 ## Turning XML to JSON

 The component provides three basic routes for receiving information back from an (soap) xml endpoint.
-1. Plain transformation (default): The XML data is serialized according to the provided ‘Accept’ header.
-If no ‘Accept’  header is provided it is serialized to plain json if the provided  ‘Accept’ header is ‘application/xml’ the data is not serialized.
+1. Plain transformation (default): The XML data is serialized according to the provided ï¿½Acceptï¿½ header.
+If no ï¿½Acceptï¿½  header is provided it is serialized to plain json if the provided  ï¿½Acceptï¿½ header is ï¿½application/xmlï¿½ the data is not serialized.
 2. By mapping:
 3. By templating: